uniworld-io/developer-docs/docs/fullNodeAPI.md

 ### Create new Nft template
 - Path: /wallet/createnftcontract
 - Method: POST
-- Description: Create new nft template
+- Description: Create new nft template.
+A model has created for generate token from itself.
 - Params and data example:
  ```
 curl --location --request POST 'http://{host}/wallet/createnftcontract' \